 These funds are more stable than an equity index fund because of their large fixed income component.
 So for people who lack the interest or experience in investing, these funds offer some comfort in that they will largely avoid the market gyrations that cause many investors to lose their nerve for being heavily invested in the stock market.

-3 Low-Cost Options
+3 Low-Cost Options for Balanced Funds

 I’ve been researching some low-cost balanced fund products lately for a family member and thought I’d share my research with you.
 Of course the key word here is low-cost because many studies have shown that investment fees and management expense ratios (MERs) significantly reduce investor returns over time.